 HIS WORDS, like Barbara's, told Nora of a mind tortured by despair almost to the breaking point.
-As though glad of a long-denied chance to talk he described his first frantic efforts to get a job on which he could support Barbara and the baby comfortably, his discouragement when he failed to find one and his attempt to get rid of that discouragement by drinking.
-He confessed his humilia-tion at Cyril's refusal to help; his even humiliation when Barbara told him that she would try to find work.
+As though glad of a long-denied chance to talk he described his first frantic efforts to get a job on which he could support Barbara and the baby comfortably, his discouragement when he failed to find one and his attempt to drinking.
+He confessed his humilia-tion at Cyril's refusal to help; his even greater humiliation when Barbara told him that she would try to find work.
 And in every word he revealed his devotion to his wife and baby and his self-reproach because he hadn't been able to take care of them properly.
-"I've failed them," he said miser-"Failed them when they needed me most.
+"Tve failed them," he said miser-ably.
+"Failed them when they needed me most.
 Sometimes," his eyes were haunted, "sometimes I think it would be better for Barbara to take the baby and go to her father.
-He'd give them a home, even though he hasn't any use for me.
+He'd give them a home, even though he hasn't any use for me."

-Nora, with a fervent prayer that he would never need to know how terrifyingly close that possibility was, said, "I know how you feel, Alex.
-I've felt all day that I had failed Barbara, too. all day that I had failed Barbara, too.
+Nora, with a fervent prayer that he would never need to know how terri-fyingly close that possibility was, said, "I know how you feel, Alex.
+I've felt all day that I had failed Barbara, too.
 And I know the horrible sick feeling you must have had when you lost everything-lost the security you'd always had and thought you always would have.
+The same thing happened to me you know.
+But you're really would have.
 The same thing happened to me, you know.
 But you're really luckier than I was.
 I had nothing but memories to fall back on and you have Barbara and Sandy."

-"And I can't even buy them a decent meal," the words ripped out of his throat and then he fell into brooding silence.
+"And I can't even buy them a decent meal," the words ripped out of his throat and then he fell into brooding silence silence.